Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Lowe’s Companies, Inc.138B

-The Home Depot, Inc. ranks 1st among its competitors with a market cap 11% larger than the top player benchmark, confirming its leadership position.
-It is positioned above both the average market cap of the top 10 and the median market cap in the sector.
-The company maintains a substantial gap from its closest competitor, Lowe’s, indicating a strong market dominance.
+The Home Depot ranks 1st among its competitors, holding a 9% larger market cap than the next largest player.
+It stands above both the average market cap of the top 10 and the median market cap in its sector.
+The gap to its closest competitor, Lowe’s, is significant, highlighting The Home Depot’s dominant market position.

 Comparisons with competitors